NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 + S7.
 DELEG should be able to convey a security model for delegations stronger than currently exists with DNSSEC.

-  Incremental delegations are protected by DNSSEC, unlike NS records at the parent zone.
+  Extensible delegations are protected by DNSSEC, unlike NS records at the parent zone.

 # Implementation Status